SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AutomaticReferenceCounting.rst

 have the potential to cause a strong reference cycle.
 This scenario is best resolved with an unowned reference.

-However, there is a third scenario, in which *both* properties should always have a value, and neither property should ever be ``nil`` once initialization is complete.
+However, there's a third scenario, in which *both* properties should always have a value, and neither property should ever be ``nil`` once initialization is complete.
 In this scenario, it's useful to combine an unowned property on one class